AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/http-modules/http-module-make-a-basic-auth-request.md

 When you configure the HTTP > Make a Basic Authorization request module, Adobe Workfront Fusion displays the fields listed below.
 A bolded title in a module indicates a required field.

 If you see the map button above a field or function, you can use it to set variables and functions for that field.
-For more information, see [Map information from one module to another](../../../workfront-fusion/mapping/map-information-between-modules.md).
+For more information, see [Map information from one module to another in Adobe Workfront Fusion](../../../workfront-fusion/mapping/map-information-between-modules.md).

 ![](assets/map-toggle-350x74.png)